3MAH/microgen/docs/tutorials.rst

    # Compose a compound from all rastered solids and export to STL
    compound = make_compound_from_solids(
-       solid for p in rastered for solid in p.solids
+       solid.wrapped for p in rastered for solid in p.cad.solids() ) compound.export_stl("rastered.stl")
-   )
-   compound.export_stl("rastered.stl")